Since SummerSlam began in 1988, there have been 299 wrestlers to compete in matches on the pay-per-view event. We've ranked the Top 50.

 How?
 It's all quite scientific, actually.
-Over a period of several weeks, we culled a database of every match that aired at the summer spectacular, who won, who lost and most importantly, who captured the gold.
+We've put together a database of every match that aired at the summer spectacular, who won, who lost and most importantly, who captured the gold.
 From there, we assigned scores for each competitor as follows:

 1 point per (wrestling) appearance

 10 points per victory

 20 points for winning a championship

 For example, when The Ultimate Warrior won the Intercontinental Championships at SummerSlam '88, he received 31 points.
 But when his opponent, The Honky Tonk Man, lost the match, he only received 1 point.
 Got it?

 Adding these points up over a period of 30+ years, Wrestling Merchandise and Memories compiled a list of the Top 50 SummerSlam Superstars.
 Oh, and a few other factors to keep in mind:

 To qualify, the match had to take place on the pay-per-view portion of the show.
 No dark matches, no kickoff show bouts and no free-for-alls.

 These are only for wrestling matches; competitions such as "Diva Dodgeball" (SummerSlam 2004) wouldn't count.